⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Bystander intervention

-If you see someone being harassed: check in, create a distraction, call for help, or connect them with others nearby.
+If you see someone being harassed: check in, create a distraction, or get help.

 📱